justina-peciulyte/bigdata_exam/README.md

 - Event timestamp: 2021-12-17 20:50:13
 - Event coordinates: (54.634779, 14.345543)

 Interestingly, both involved vessels fishing ships under the Polish flag.
-Although close proximity (19.07 m) was detected between the two ships, the extracted trajectories surrounding the event show a likely normal encounter.
-The vessels move close together throughout the 20 minute window and cross each other's trajectories.
+Although a minimum separation of approximately 19 m was detected, the extracted trajectories suggest that both vessels continued normal movement patterns before and after the encounter.
+Consequently, the event is interpreted as a close proximity encounter rather than evidence of a confirmed collision.
 Trajectory visualization for the selected encounter was generated and exported as an interactive HTML map available in the repository.

+The resulting implementation should therefore be viewed as a scalable vessel proximity detection system rather than a definitive collision detection system.
+Its primary contribution is the efficient identification of potentially relevant encounters from a large AIS dataset while maintaining computational feasibility through Spark-based processing and spatial-temporal filtering.

+## Limitations

+While the proposed code solution succesfully processes large-scale data and identifies vessel pairs that experienced extremely close spatial proximity, several limitations to the approach must be acknowledged.
+Most importantly, the distinction between close proximity encounters and actual physical collision between vessels is not realized.

+Many detected proximity events involved rescue vessels and other harbor service vessels operating in close proximity.
+Such vessels may remain within a few meters of each other for extended periods of time appearing as loitering and causing them to rank highly according to criteria based on distance or number of proximity events despite not representing collisions.
+A portion of these cases was remedied by excluding a few specific ship types (tug boats, law enforcement, etc.) but some additional categories may have been missed or simply not possible to account for due to incomplete data.

+Therefore, the current implementation identifies the most significant proximity events rather than guaranteeing the detection of a verified physical collision.
+Additional information such as vessel heading or a more rigorous approach to vessel motion analysis would likely improve collision identification accuracy.
+Future improvements could include analysis on gaps between observations to verify collisions, as severe crashes between vessels may affect the GPS reporting systems and result in an AIS blackout for one or even both ships involved.

 ## Project Structure